jjovelc/JovelJ_JovelJ_workshops/scRNAseq_2024/scVelo_blog/RNAvelocity.md

 Figure 4.
 Cell types as defined by celltypist including scVelo trajectories.

-The size of labels can be reduces by manually indicating the fontsize:
+The size of labels can be reduced by manually indicating the fontsize:

 ```python
     scv.pl.velocity_embedding_stream(